-108 Under the concept of financial capital maintenance where capital is defined in terms of nominal monetary units, profit represents the increase in nominal money capital over the period.
+107. Under the concept of financial capital maintenance where capital is defined in terms of nominal monetary units, profit represents the increase in nominal money capital over the period.
 Thus, increases in the prices of assets held over the period, conventionally referred to as holding gains, are, conceptually, profits.
 They may not be recognised as such, however, until the assets are disposed of in an exchange transaction.
 When the concept of financial capital maintenance is defined in terms of constant purchasing power units, profit represents the increase in invested purchasing power over the period.
 Thus, only that part of the increase in the prices of assets that exceeds the increase in the general level of prices is regarded as profit.
 The rest of the increase is treated as a capital maintenance adjustment and, hence, as part of equity.

-109 Under the concept of physical capital maintenance when capital is defined in terms of the physical productive capacity, profit represents the increase in that capital over the period.
-All price changes affecting the assets and liabilities of the entity are viewed as changes in the measurement of the physical productive capacity of the entity; hence, they are treated as capital maintenance adjustments that are part of equity and not as profit.
+108. Under the concept of physical capital maintenance when capital is defined in terms of the physical productive capacity, profit represents the increase in that capital over the period.
+All price changes affecting the assets and liabilities of the enterprise are viewed as changes in the measurement of the physical productive capacity of the enterprise; hence, they are treated as capital maintenance adjustments that are part of equity and not as profit.

-110 The selection of the measurement bases and concept of capital maintenance will determine the accounting model used in the preparation of the financial statements.
+109. The selection of the measurement bases and concept of capital maintenance will determine the accounting model used in the preparation of the financial statements.
 Different accounting models exhibit different degrees of relevance and reliability and, as in other areas, management must seek a balance between relevance and reliability.
-This Framework is applicable to a range of accounting models and provides guidance on preparing and presenting the financial statements constructed under the chosen model.
-At the present time, it is not the intention to prescribe a particular model other than in exceptional circumstances, such as for those entities reporting in the currency of a hyperinflationary economy.
-This intention will, however, be reviewed in the light of relevant national and international developments.
+This Framework is applicable to a range of accounting models and provides guidance on preparing and presenting the financial statements under the chosen model.